Truro, South Australia: Industry

 The first industry that European settlers introduced to Truro district, from the early 1840s, was pastoralism, primarily the grazing of sheep flocks, watched over by shepherds, on unfenced occupation licenses.
 Many of the picturesque dry stone walls so prevalent in the district date from this era.

 Copper was discovered in 1846 and was mined at the Wheal Barton mine 2 km east of Truro from 1849 to 1889 and again between 1956 and 1972.
 These copper mines are what led to the survey and establishment of the town.
 The mine was established in 1849, and a church erected in the township by August 1850.

-Truro was the terminus of the Truro railway line from its opening in 1917 until it ceased operating in the 1970s and was permanently closed in the 1980s.
+Truro was the terminus of the Truro railway line from its opening in 1917 until it ceased operating in the 1970s.
+The line was permanently closed in the 1980s.

 Rainfall in Truro is lower than in the neighbouring Barossa Valley region.
 For this reason dry grain crop farming, mainly of wheat and barley, is more prevalent than viticulture.

 There are two hotels in Truro.
 Truro also has several tourism offerings, in the form of the Pioneer Park, a specialist olive shop and several antique shops.
 The town also has service facilities for tourists and travellers along the Sturt Highway.

 Truro murders

-During the 1970s the town of Truro gained notoriety due to human remains being found scattered among nondescript Mallee scrub upon the arid Murray Plains near Sandleton.
+During the 1970s, the town of Truro gained notoriety due to human remains being found scattered among nondescript Mallee scrub upon the arid Murray Plains near Sandleton.
 This became widely known as the Truro murders, one of the notable occurrences of serial killing in Australian history.
-Those human remains were actually found many tens of kilometres away from Truro but, despite these tragic crimes being unrelated to the Truro township, the broadcast media found 'Truro' to be a convenient label for them through being the nearest town recognizable to the public.
+Those human remains were actually found many tens of kilometres away from Truro but, despite these tragic crimes being unrelated to the Truro township, the broadcast media found 'Truro' to be a convenient label because it was the nearest town recognizable to the public.